 Component name (and result) Used image features Function bright Cloud Medium Temperature R1.6 T3.7 R0.6 R0.9 T11Tsurf QR0.9R0.6 T11T12 T11 T3.7T12 R1.6 QR1.6R0.6 This test aims at capturing low clouds in daytime with top temperatures close to the predicted cloudfree surface temperature and with only a medium cloud signal in the T3.7-T12 feature.
 For channel 3A the test R1.6 should be higher than the threshold (dependent on satsec) and the quota QR1.6/R0.6 should be above 0.6.
 For channel 3B T3.7-T12 should be above simulated threshold plus a smaller offset.
 T11T12 should not be too negative.
-To avoid detecting aerosols and sandstorms.
+To avoid detecting aerosols and sand- storms.
 The reflectance in R06 and R09 should be high.
-T11 should be warmer than 260K and colder than 298K Bright Cloud v2014 (cloud filled) R0.6 T11Tsurf QR0.9R0.6 T11T12 T11 This test aims at capturing low clouds in daytime with top temperatures close to the predicted cloudfree surface temperature and with only a weak cloud signal in the T3.7-T12 feature.
+T11 should be warmer than 260K and colder than 298K T11 should be colder than surface.
+Bright Cloud v2014 (cloud filled) R0.6 T11Tsurf QR0.9R0.6 T11T12 T11 This test aims at capturing low clouds in daytime with top temperatures close to the predicted cloudfree surface temperature and with only a weak cloud signal in the T3.7-T12 feature.
 These clouds usually have a high reflectance in in the 0.6 band (R06) but as the cloudfree 0.6 reflectance is not adequately simulated for the actual surface relflectance conditions (the simulations are done assuming a static mixture and forrest and open land with no coupling to the actual surface conditions) the threshold offset in this feature has to be set rather high to avoid misclassifying e.g. barren and semi-arid cloudfree areas as cloudy.
-The test use the fact that 1. the 11 and 12 micron emissivities of a stratus cloud are nearly equal and that the
+The test use the fact that